fauzanmzlm/fauzanmzlm/README.md

 <hr />

 <b>Education :</b>
 - Graduated from Politeknik Kuala Terengganu (PKT).
-The course is Diploma Digital Technology (DDT)
+The course is Diploma Digital Technology (DDT) with CGPA 3.56
-- CGPA : 3.56
+- I’m currently pursuing a Bachelor's Degree in Computer Science

 <hr />